 There is a substantial body of work, Ruys (1993), Fox (2000), Lin (2001), Lin (2002), Johnson (2017), showing that the Coordinate Structure Constraint (CSC) is not a constraint on movement but a constraint on interpretation.
-But this work is scattered across several publications, different authors and many years, with different agenda (QR, wh-in situ interpretation, Gapping...), where there is no general discussions about movement and the CSC: some work concentrate on QR or wh-in-situ (to understand scope shifting operations or the interpretation of indefinites), others with instances of A-movement (to understand how Gapping functions).
+But this is scattered across several publications and many years, with different agenda (QR, Gapping...), where there is no general discussions about movement and the CSC: some work concentrate on QR or wh-in-situ (to understand scope shifting operations or the interpretation of indefinites), others with instances of A-movement (to understand how Gapping functions).
 As a consequence, the general results are not visible, as evidenced by the quotes above.

-I will summarize this work, outline a formulation of the CSC as a constraint on interpretation and briefly return to the impact of this formulation as a constraint on interpretation on
+I will summarize this work, outline a formulation of the CSC as a constraint on interpretation and briefly return to the impact of this formulation as a constraint on interpretation on the analysis of Binding, Control or clitic doubling, showing that the above arguments have no force.

-1 Bruening (2021)'s example, The queen invited the baron and herself to tea is not controlled for the exempt status of the anaphor.
+Bruening (2021)'s example, The queen invited the baron and herself to tea is not controlled for the exempt status of the anaphor.
 Bruening (2021) asserts that because a pronoun in place of the reflexive triggers a Condition B effect, the anaphor must be (able to be) non exempt.
 But this assertion is not justified and is false under certain approaches to Condition A and B (e.g. Reinhart and Reuland, 1993, and descendants).
 So this example is not telling.
 However, there are examples with inanimates circumventing this confound, to wit The MOMA sells pictures of its collection and pictures of itself.